Skip to the content.

 Published in GigaScience — DOI: 10.1093/gigascience/giy110

-A standalone tool and Python library for fast detection of genomic regions with abnormal depth of coverage.
-It models coverage with a mixture of distributions, highlights regions of interest (deletions, duplications, low-complexity regions), and produces interactive HTML reports suitable for quality control of whole-genome sequencing data.
+Fast detection of genomic regions with abnormal depth of coverage.
+Models coverage with a mixture of distributions, highlights deletions, duplications, and low-complexity regions, and produces interactive HTML reports.

 Sequanix — desktop GUI for Snakemake pipelines